 According to the Washington State Department of Financial Institutions (DFI), there have been many complaints about a debt collection scam surrounding ACS.

 The people running the scam use ACS’ initials in an attempt to convince people they’re authentic.
-Not only that but they also often have access to private information like the consumer’s bank account number and social security number.
+They also often have access to private information like the consumer’s bank account number and Social Security number.

-Many consumers report being harassed or receiving threatening phone calls and emailed letters claiming they owe debts they’ve already paid.
+Many consumers report being harassed or receiving threatening phone calls and emailed letters claiming they owe debts already paid.
 Some of these calls and letters come from people claiming to be attorneys or law enforcement personnel.
-In many cases, the scammer will harass others in the individual’s life such as their credit references.
+The scammer often harasses the individuals’ friends and family members, mainly if they’ve been listed as credit references.

 Typically, those behind the scam threaten to take legal action if the individual fails to pay them.
 This action includes sending the account to collections, which could severely damage their credit score, or taking them to court.